Jaid/zahl/readme.md

 document.querySelector("head").appendChild(scriptElement);
 ```

 zahl is now stored in the global variable `zahl`.
-This console expression should return somethin other than `"undefined"`.
+The following console expression should return something other than `"undefined"`.

 ```javascript
 typeof zahl.default